joaocolem/coup-online-master/coup-online-master/README.md

 # Coup Online

-This project is an online port of the card game Coup.
-It is currently hosted at [here](https://www.chickenkoup.com/).

 Perfect to play with friends during quarantine c:
 ## About the project
 This project consists of two parts